 Let’s face it – the first trimester of pregnancy sucks.
-At least for the majority of woman it is the hardest trimester.
-With the pregnancy hormones coursing through your veins, the increase in blood volume and your changing immune system… your body is in high gear to make healthy surroundings for your newly forming baby.
+At least for the majority of women, it is the hardest trimester.
+With the pregnancy hormones coursing through your veins, the increase in blood volume, and your changing immune system… your body is in high gear to make healthy surroundings for your newly forming baby.

 With all these changes happening, a whole list of symptoms and struggles often come about.

 "Feeling like you have the plague a.k.a morning sickness!
 Headache for days!
 Energy for nothing!

 Sometimes, it's helpful to step back and remember why your going through all this.
 Your symptoms won't be forever, and in the end you will get to meet the beautiful little person you helped create.
 In the end it is worth all those difficult moments you had to go through.